-This manual is intended for network administrators who are responsible for configuring the 7750 SR routers.
+This manual is intended for network administrators who are responsible for configuring routers.
 It is assumed that the network administrators have an understanding of networking principles and configurations.
 Protocols and concepts described in this manual include the following:

 - Multiprotocol Label Switching (MPLS)

 - Resource Reservation Protocol (RSVP)

 - Label Distribution Protocol (LDP)